How do I cite published song lyrics from a musical?

-To cite published song lyrics, follow the MLA template of core elements.
+To cite published song lyrics, follow the MLA format template.
 Note that the way you cite published lyrics will depend on how you accessed them and what information is provided by the source.

 “The Story of Lucy and Jessie.”
 ST Lyrics, 2018, www.stlyrics.com/lyrics/follies/thestoryoflucyandjessie.htm.
 Lyrics.